byayex/Discord-QR-Code-Grabber/README.md

 ## For educational usage only!

 With this Tool can you grab a token or get logged in to any account who scanned the generated QR-Code.
 Keep in mind that the QR-Codes are only round about 120s valid!
 So be fast!

+Also the Token you will get, is only usable one time!
+So keep this in mind!
+Also there COULD be a expiry time near 24h for a token.

 You have two options available: